pyinstaller/pyinstaller/doc/operating-mode.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 By default the |bootloader| creates a command-line console
-(a terminal window in GNU/Linux and Mac OS, a command window in Windows).
+(a terminal window in GNU/Linux and macOS, a command window in Windows).
 It gives this window to the Python interpreter for its standard input and output.
 Your script's use of ``print`` and ``input()`` are directed here.
 Error messages from Python and default logging output
 also appear in the console window.

-An option for Windows and Mac OS is to tell |PyInstaller| to not provide a console window.
+An option for Windows and macOS is to tell |PyInstaller| to not provide a console window.
 The |bootloader| starts Python with no target for standard output or input.
 Do this when your script has a graphical interface for user input and can properly
 report its own diagnostics.